dependabot/dependabot-core/README.md

 the following:
 - If you would like to use Dependabot Core in a non-commercial capacity, such as to host a bot at your workplace, then we give you full permission to do so.
-In fact, we'd love you to, and will help and support you however we can.
+In fact, we'd love you to and will help and support you however we can.
 - If you would like to add Dependabot's functionality to your for-profit company's offering then we DO NOT give you permission to use Dependabot Core to do so.
 Please contact us directly to discuss a partnership or licensing